The employment landscape is changing rapidly in Australia.

 We might have a relationship breakup and decide it’s best to move to a different city.
-We might be made redundant.
 Perhaps our partner has accepted a job in another state – or even another country.
-Sometimes sickness, a death in the family, personal disability or other calamity comes out of nowhere, making it necessary to put work on hold or switch to part-time employment while we struggle to cope with the new circumstances.
+Sometimes sickness, a death in the family, personal disability or other calamity comes out of nowhere.
+Which can make it necessary to put work on hold while we learn to cope with the new circumstances.

 These situations are where the right life insurance can make a huge difference in enabling us to meet existing financial obligations.
 External circumstances beyond our control account for 18 per cent of Aussie job changes.

 We may be more mobile in the workforce these days, but we still like the idea of job security.
 No one wants to feel like ‘the axe could fall any day’.
 For many of us, it’s worth moving jobs just to alleviate the perpetual strain of shaky job security.

 13 per cent of Australians change jobs in pursuit of better working conditions.

 Work/life balance is another big factor in changing jobs.
 We may feel we’re spending too many hours at work (or too much time in the car commuting).
 We might want more time to spend with our families, return to study or work from home.